False timeouts in authorization

 I noticed one other thing in the code that I am worried about, though I have not seen effects from it in authorization.
 When the ActionManager thread is released from pthread_cond_timedwait by a signal from pthread_cond_signal in the trigger function, according to the man page the ActionManager thread now has the lock.
 As far as I understand, it takes the lock from the thread executing the trigger function.
 In the code, that thread then calls unlock().
 Though in the code it appears that it unlocks the mutex of the triggering thread, depending on the timing it may actually unlocking it from the ActionManager thread.
 At that point, neither thread has the lock.
 Then the "actions" queue may be accessed by two threads simultaneously.

-#2 Updated by Ruben S. Montero almost 8 years ago
+#2 Updated by Ruben S. Montero about 8 years ago

 - Category set to Core & System

 Thanks for this one it's not an easy one ;) As explained in your issue the problem is that the auth gets in the auth vector without a timeout.
 I wanted a solution for any class using the Auth interface so there are two options: